Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Open mobile map (map package)/README.md

 ## Use case

-An .mmpk file is an archive containing the data (specifically, basemaps and features) used to display an offline map.
+A .mmpk file is an archive containing the data (specifically, basemaps and features) used to display an offline map.

 ## How to use the sample